 The result was a side dish with a slightly unusual garlic flavor.
-To me the flavor was a little strong on its own.
-The spears also seemed a little too crisp for my taste.
-I think I would prefer them mixed into other dishes or cooked a bit longer.
+The flavor was a little strong on its own.
+The spears were also quite crisp.
+I think I should have cooked them a bit longer.
 Still they were good.
-I splashed my serving of Garlic Spears with a bit of balsamic vinegar.
-The directions suggest lemon juice and butter.
+I decided to splash mine with balsamic vinegar rather than lemon juice and butter.
 Either adds another note of interest to the flavor of this simple and unusual side dish.

 1 bunch garlic spears, abut 18 to 20 spears